 Also, as you read through the introduction, notice how the writer establishes his authority: “We have heard . . . we have seen . . . we have looked upon and touched . . . we saw it.” (vv.1-2).
 The writer is an eyewitness about which he writes.
 In this letter, he is passing along his message, God’s wisdom, and Christ himself to his audience: “we proclaim it to you so that you may have fellowship.” (v.3).
 This introduction should remind us of Jesus’ words to Thomas (as recorded in John’s gospel) that “Blessed are those who have not seen, and yet believe.”
 (John 20:29).
 John’s audience are those who believe, yet have not seen.

 Finally, John ends his introduction with its overall purpose – that through the proclamation he and his audience will have a horizontal community fellowship with each other and have a vertical community fellowship with the Father and the Son.
 Having this fellowship with each other is a prerequisite of having this fellowship with God.
 Elsewhere, the New Testament speaks of this fellowship among believers (Acts 2:42, 1 Cor.
 1:9, Phil 1:5) or with God (2 Cor.
 13:14, Phil.
-2:1), but it is only here that these two fellowships, with each other and with God, and brought together.
+2:1), but it is only here that these two fellowships, with each other and with God, are brought together.
 This will be the great theme of this letter – our fellowship with Christ allows us to be in fellowship with each other and in fellowship with God and these unions are inseparable from one another.
 John’s gospel records Jesus praying: “that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us.”
 John 17:21.
 This is John’s prayer for his audience.

 Dinner is at 6:30.
 The menu is Indian in celebration of Stella’s 80th birthday.
 Study at 7:30.
 Compline at 8:30.
 Hope you can join us.